annihalated/austinfriars/content/writing/tippingtheodds.md

 ---
-title: Tipping the Odds
+title: Tipping the odds
 date: 2022-10-24
 url: /tippingtheodds/
 type: post
+featured: true
 description: "economists and lawyers • the limits of interpretation • what is Law™"
 ---

 Chinmay [wrote a while ago](https://reallifelaughtrack.wordpress.com/2022/06/05/capped-prices-and-the-cab-crisis/) about why it's difficult to get cabs in Bangalore using aggregator apps like Uber or Ola.
-He thinks that the problem started with the [Aggregator Guidelines](https://morth.nic.in/sites/default/files/notifications_document/Motor%20Vehicle%20Aggregators27112020150046.pdf) issued by the Central Government.
+He thinks that the problem started with the [Aggregator Guidelines](https://morth.nic.in/sites/default/files/notifications_document/Motor%20Vehicle%20Aggregators27112020150046.pdf) issued by the Central Government.[^1]

-(Let us, for a moment, not be nitpicky about the fact that Chinmay was talking about Bangalore, and that Karnataka's legislation, *[the Karnataka On-Demand Transportation Technology Aggregator Rules, 2016](https://dpal.karnataka.gov.in/storage/pdf-files/Karnataka%20Rules/59%20of%201988%20Central%20Rules%20(E).pdf)*, predates the Central Government guidelines.)

  The Guidelines impose price controls on aggregator apps and allow for dynamic/surge pricing only up to 1.5x or 0.5x of the base fare.
 This corrupts the market mechanism, puts cabs out of business, and makes things worse for customers.